This online

 Home |

 Propogation: Cow-foot plants can be propagated by seed or by division of suckers.
-In the wild cow-foot plants are found in damp locations such as river banks or as undergrowth in forests.
+In the wild, cow-foot is found in damp locations such as river banks or as undergrowth in forests.
 It can grow up to a height of 4 meters with branches starting close to the base and with alternating leaves.

-Medicinal Uses: The leaves of the Cow-Foot Leaf plant are used mainly used fresh and extensively used to combat pain and inflammation as the plant possesses strong anti-inflammatory and powerful analgesic properties.
-Showing curative effects in ailments like muscle spasms and stomach pain, cow-foot also reduces the growth of cancer cells, lowers blood cholesterol levels, and works as an antioxidant and is used extensively to relieve headaches.
+Medicinal Uses: The leaves of the Cow-Foot Leaf plant are mainly used fresh and extensively to combat pain and inflammation.
+The plant possesses strong anti-inflammatory and powerful analgesic properties.
+Showing curative effects in ailments like muscle spasms and stomach pain, cow-foot is also known to reduce the growth of cancer cells, while lowering blood cholesterol levels, working as an antioxidant and is used extensively to relieve headaches.
 The fresh leaves of this plant are also applied as a topical remedy for abscesses.
 The leaf juice can be applied to eyes as a remedy for conjunctivitis.
-Diseases caused by tapeworms are also treated by Cow-Foot Leaf plant.
-The plant also acts as antiscorbutic and diuretic.
-A tea can be used to treat coughs.
+Diseases caused by tapeworms are also treated with Cow-Foot Leaf plant.
+The plant acts as an antiscorbutic and diuretic.
+A tea has been used to treat coughs.

-on the skin, can prevent attacks of redbugs,
+the foliage rubbed on the skin, can prevent attacks of

-leaves and can be eaten raw, steamed or
+can be eaten raw, steamed or boiled as a

-boiled as a vegetable.
-They are also used as a
+vegetable.
+They are also used as a condiment for

-or as a side dish with rice.
-The leaves can be used
+fish, meat or as a side dish with rice.
+The leaves can

 wrapping fish.